 |Capability 2:||Critical Thinking|

 |Capability 4:||Communication and Engagement|

 |Capability 5:||Independence and Integrity|

 - Understand the basic challenge of cognitive science: to explain how minds work.
 Some people call this ?reverse-engineering? the mind.
 (Capability 1, 2 and 3)

 - Cover in depth the multitude of distinct functions that are part of cognition.
 For example perception, memory, attention, thinking, language use, object identification, etc. (Capability 1, 2, 3 and 4)

-- Expand their knowledge of the research methodology used in cognitive science.
-Students will be introduced to methods commonly used in psychophysics, experimental psychology and cognitive neuroscience.
-(Capability 3, 4, 5 and 6)
+- Expand your knowledge of the research methodology used in cognitive science.
+You will be introduced to methods commonly used in psychophysics, experimental psychology and cognitive neuroscience (Capability 3, 4, 5 and 6)